 I got one for myself because my old hand me down laptop might give up on me very soon.
 It’s an Asus Vivobook X412F that I bought in Abenson.
 I only got a new one because I will also be using it for my work at home responsibilities.

-I got an HP Deskjet 2630.
+I got an HP Deskjet 2620.
 I love its white color.
 It is very easy to use, especially with the wifi connect print.
 The thing with this, its ink is kind of hard to find, but it is more economical than the regular ink size.
+You can buy it here in Shopee.

 I got the white board because I think it will help me and Coco when we do exercises for his classes.
 I got this Acura Whiteboard Magnetic with Aluminum Frame (24 in x 24 in) for only Php500 at Binondo Supplies Shopee shop.